 Cooper Landing - Hope is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Cooper Landing - Hope is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cooper Landing - Hope does not have a public transit system used by locals to get to and from work.

 The education level of Cooper Landing - Hope ranks among the highest in the nation.
 Of the 25-and-older adult population in Cooper Landing - Hope, 43.96% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.